How to avoid PMI without 20% down

 Conclusion: avoiding PMI without 20% down is not that hard!

 The bottom line is that you don't have to put up with PMI.
-If you are creative, there are lots of ways to get around it.
+If you are creative, there are lots of ways to avoid PMI without putting 20% down.
 There are also lots of ways to get rid of it, which I detailed in a dedicated post on the matter before.
 If you have PMI and you want to calculate if you've reached the threshold to remove it, simply scroll down!

 Here's to no PMI!